department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-notes.md

 - the code should be defensive for anything beyond the 6 defined domains, such as a robust map anything else generally to valueString or valueQuantity
 - code mapping may need to be confirmed that the code/map is doing what is defined here.
 - need to implement solution for entered-in-error, which might be hack #1 that deletes current before refreshing with VIA data.

+#### Business

+TODO: PulseOX is needed.
+We need examples as no current data has pulseOX.
+Not clear that MHV evault PHR supported this.